About this site

 The regions of the world where the selected species occurs are given in abbreviated form after “Geo” (see ‘Region’ under the ‘Website Info’ tab).
 More detailed geographic distribution of the species is available through the Xeno-canto link.

-• Confusing names are names where the same or almost the same name is given to different species in different languages.
+- Confusing names are names where the same or almost the same name is given to different species in different languages.
 For example, Herring Gull (English for Larus argentatus) is different from Heringsmöwe (German for Larus fuscus); Sjøorre (Norwegian for Melanitta fusca) is different from Sjöorre (Swedish for Melanitta nigra).
 Such cases are mentioned as ‘Confusing’ followed by the two-letter code of the language(s) having the confusing name and the scientific name of the species where one or more other languages have the same or similar name.
 These cases are not exhaustive, and to some extent confusion is a subjective thing; therefore, the absence of the ‘Confusing’ label does not necessarily mean that no confusion or ambiguity can arise from any of the names of a species.
+Confusing names among the West and North Germanic languages are marked on the corresponding species lists B and I, respectively, as well.

-Wikipedia information about the selected species in English, French, German, Dutch, Italian, Spanish and Swedish is presented when clicking the corresponding button.
+Wikipedia information about the selected species in English, French, German, Dutch, Italian, Spanish, Swedish and Ukrainian is presented when clicking the corresponding button.

 Lists of all ornithological species and families of Avionary for all of the languages, divided in groups of 4-5 more or less related languages, are presented under “Species Lists” accessible at the top of the pages.
 Families which are more broadly covered in Avionary than the Avionarctic (Holarctic, pink) region are marked yellow (Holarctic plus Africa) or green (whole world).